ZENALC/algobot/README.md

 Please make sure you have an installation of at least Python 3.6.
 To install requirements and related Python packages, type ```pip install -r requirements.txt```.

+## Running

+To run Algobot, execute algobot.py with a version of at least Python 3.6.

 # Features

 • View real time data.\